SteveJustin1963/tec-FEMBOT/README.md

 ## ebay
 The construction of a fembot can vary depending on the manufacturer and model.
 Some fembots are made of silicone, which is a durable and flexible material that can closely mimic the texture and feel of human skin.
 Other bots may be made of TPE (thermoplastic elastomer), which is a softer and more affordable material that can also be used to create a realistic feel.
 Some are solid while others may have a hollow interior with a solid outer layer.

+## Five of Nine
+my project will be a simpler verson of 6/9 hence 5/9

-## Diy
+## Features
-- chatbot engine
-- openai api
-- female text to voice
+- chatbot engine / openai api for the brain with female text to voice
+- voice command board that can recongnise phrases and can invoke body movements
+-
 -